Terraform Provider

 }

-Finally, doing a terraform apply, it will inform that it will create 2 new resources and modify the existing policy:
+Terraform will create two new resources and modify the existing policy

 This is how the resources appear on the Sysdig Secure UI: